Does Social Anxiety Increase Your Chances of Alcohol Abuse?

 In counseling sessions and during other consultations, the best professionals are always highly respectful of the needs and preferences of men and women with social anxiety disorder.
 They never push their clients to reveal more than they’d like to.
 They will invest as much time as necessary to build bonds of trust that can help the socially anxious person feel accepted, acknowledged, and at ease.

 If you or someone you love is experiencing struggles with social anxiety and alcohol addiction, it is urgent that you seek help as quickly as possible.
-You should search for licensed addiction treatment facilities that have had experience working with socially anxious clients, and you should choose a facility that can reassure you they understand the unique difficulties people with SAD face and will customize their approach to treatment accordingly.
+You should search for licensed addiction treatment facilities that have had experience working with socially anxious clients, and you should choose a facility that can reassure you they understand the unique difficulties people with SAD face and will customize their approach to alcohol treatment accordingly.